Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The median taxpayer income in Oakhurst is $56,654, with an average of $62,698, according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, which stands at a median of $60,817 and an average of $83,003 in Greater Sydney.
-Based on Wage Price Index growth since financial year 2023, current estimates project the median income to be approximately $61,674 and the average income to be around $68,253 by September 2025.
-The 2021 Census data indicates that Oakhurst's household income ranks at the 72nd percentile ($2,097 weekly) and personal income at the 53rd percentile.
-Income distribution shows that 38.8% of locals (2,771 people) fall into the $1,500 - 2,999 category, reflecting a pattern seen in the broader area where 30.9% occupy this range.
+The suburb of Oakhurst had a median taxpayer income of $56,654 and an average of $62,698 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is below the national average, with Greater Sydney's median income being $60,817 and average income being $83,003.
+By September 2025, current estimates based on Wage Price Index growth of 8.86% would be approximately $61,674 (median) and $68,253 (average).
+According to the 2021 Census figures, household income ranks at the 72nd percentile ($2,097 weekly), while personal income sits at the 53rd percentile.
+The predominant income cohort spans 38.8% of locals (2,771 people) in the $1,500 - 2,999 category.
 High housing costs consume 16.6% of income, but strong earnings place disposable income at the 71st percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income